Ioan Sabău: Brescia and Reggiana

 In 1992 he was sold for over €1 million by Feyenoord to Mircea Lucescu's "Brescia Romena", as he was teammates there with fellow Romanians Gheorghe Hagi, Florin Răducioiu, Dorin Mateuț and Dănuț Lupu.
 He made his Serie A debut on 5 September 1992 in a 0–0 draw against Napoli, three months later scoring his first goal in a 1–1 draw against Atalanta.
 At the end of his first season, the team was relegated to Serie B, but Sabău was named the best Serie A right midfielder.
 In his second season with Brescia, he helped them win the Anglo-Italian Cup, defeating Notts County 1–0 in the final at Wembley and also contributed to their third-place finish in Serie B and subsequent promotion back to Serie A. However, they were relegated once again at the end of the 1994–95 season.
 He spent one more season with The Lioness in Serie B. In July 1996, Lucescu signed with Serie A club, Reggiana, bringing Sabău with him, but the team finished the season in last place.
-Subsequently, he made a comeback to Brescia where on 16 May 1998 he made his last Serie A appearance in a 3–1 away victory against Parma, totaling 70 matches with six goals in the competition.
+Subsequently, he returned to Brescia where on 16 May 1998 he made his last Serie A appearance in a 3–1 away victory against Parma, totaling 70 matches with six goals in the competition.

 Rapid, "U" Cluj and Mediaș

 Sabău returned to Romania in 1998 at Rapid București, on the advice of coach Mircea Lucescu.
 He appeared in 22 matches in which he scored one goal in the 1998–99 season, helping the team win its first title after 32 years.
 In the 2000–01 season, he was a player-coach at Universitatea Cluj in Divizia C, helping the team achieve promotion to Divizia B. However, he departed from the club shortly thereafter due to disagreements with club officials.
 In 2001, Sabău returned to play for Rapid, and in his first season, he won the Cupa României, as coach Mircea Rednic used him the entire match in the 2–1 victory against Dinamo București in the final.
 He started the next season by winning the 2002 Supercupa României, with coach Rednic using him the full 90 minutes in another 2–1 win over Dinamo.
 They finished the 2002–03 season as champions, Sabău scoring once in the 16 matches Rednic played him.
-He made his last Divizia A appearance on 24 May 2003 in Rapid's 3–0 home victory against UTA Arad, having a total of 172 games with 17 goals in the competition, also totaling 25 games with three goals in European competitions.
+He made his last Divizia A appearance on 24 May 2003 in Rapid's 3–0 home victory against UTA Arad, totaling 172 games with 17 goals in the competition and 25 games with three goals in European competitions.
 Sabău made his last appearance as a footballer at the end of the 2004–05 Divizia B season for Gaz Metan Mediaș, a team for which he was also the head coach at that time.
 Throughout his career, Sabău was placed several times among the top five in the Romanian Footballer of the Year ranking, finishing second in 1989.